MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### WORKDIR

-The WORKDIR instruction sets a working directory for other dockerfile instructions, such as RUN, CMD, and also the working directory for running instances of the new container image.
+The WORKDIR instruction sets a working directory for other Dockerfile instructions, such as RUN, CMD, and also the working directory for running instances of the new container image.

 **Format**